mithunshanbhag/mithunshanbhag.github.io/_posts/2019-02-18-not-moving-web-apis-to-azure-functions.md

 We use azure [API management](https://docs.microsoft.com/en-in/azure/api-management/) (API gateway) as a "front-door" to our Web APIs.
 Since
 [v2.x azure functions don't yet support OpenAPI / swagger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-openapi-definition#set-the-functions-runtime-version), it is not possible to import them into the azure API management ([related twitter thread](https://twitter.com/MithunShanbhag/status/1025052593221820417).

 You'll have to generate the openAPI definitions either manually or using external tools (swagger inspector, postman etc) which again is a tedious process.
+Currently, it is not possible to use [swashbuckle](https://github.com/domaindrivendev/Swashbuckle) with azure functions either.

 FWIW - The azure functions team has been [aware of this issue](https://github.com/Azure/azure-functions-host/issues/2874) for a while.
 Hopefully, they'll add this support in their coming sprints.